Workers Comp Lawyer New Jersey

-New Jersey workers comp lawyers can help victims who have suffered accidents on the job pursue their case.
-Anyone who is injured as a result of someone else’s actions will naturally desire to be compensated from the person who caused the injury.
+Our New Jersey workers’ comp lawyers from Rispoli & Borneo, P.C. can help victims who have suffered accidents on the job pursue their cases.
+Anyone who is injured as a result of someone else’s actions will naturally desire to be compensated by the person who caused the injury.
 If this injury happens while you are working, you still have the right to compensation, but things are a little more complicated.

 If you are injured while doing work-related activities, then the correct course of action is to file a workers’ comp claim.
 Workers’ comp is a system in the US that compensates any employee who is injured while working.
-New Jersey workers comp lawyers find that many accident victims are surprised to learn that if your injury qualifies for workers’ comp, then you are not able to file a personal injury lawsuit.
+Our workers’ comp lawyers find that many accident victims are surprised to learn that if your injury qualifies for workers’ comp, then you are not able to file a personal injury lawsuit.
 It is expected that you will go through the workers’ comp system to be compensated instead.

-New Jersey workers comp lawyers share that it’s important that you are aware of the exceptions to this rule.
+Our workers’ comp lawyers share that it’s important that you are aware of the exceptions to this rule.
 If your injury falls into any of these situations, you may be able to file a personal injury lawsuit, rather than making a workers’ comp claim:

 - The injury was caused maliciously – If someone intentionally harmed you, then criminal charges need to be filed.
 You may or may not be able to file a civil lawsuit in addition to the criminal one, depending on the laws in your home state.
-You should speak with our workers comp lawyer in New Jersey to learn more.
+You should speak with our workers’ comp lawyer in New Jersey to learn more.

 - The injury does not qualify for workers’ comp – If the injury does not qualify for workers’ comp for any reason, such as it not being due to work-related activities, then filing a personal injury lawsuit is the only course of action you have.
 This may also apply if your employer fails to file a workers’ comp claim due to negligence or malicious intent.